AntonioTorres23/OpenGL_Notes/Advanced GLSL.md

 You can find the full source code of the uniform example application [here](https://learnopengl.com/code_viewer_gh.php?code=src/4.advanced_opengl/8.advanced_glsl_ubo/advanced_glsl_ubo.cpp).

 Uniform buffer objects have several several advantages over single uniforms.
 First, setting a lot of uniforms at once is faster than setting multiple uniforms one at a time.
-Second,
+Second, if you want to change the same uniform over several shaders, it is much easier to change a uniform once in a uniform buffer.
+One last advantage that is not immediately apparent is that you can use a lot more uniforms